myrrlyn/apocrypha.es/priv/archive/1msfng.md

 highest regard, and try to emulate them in every way.
 As a result, many of the Great Apes now wear capes, practise duelling, train their speech to better fit in with higher social circles, and appear to despise any race of men.
-Along with this, all Imga take on some royal title, like 'duke' or 'count' (even though there are no Imga who hold land), something which sometimes appears comically to outsiders.
+Along with this, all Imga take on some royal title, like “duke” or “count” (even though there are no Imga who hold land), something which sometimes appears comically to outsiders.
 Despite going at length to emulate the Altmer, the High Elves look down upon them, since the High Elves look down upon all non-mer.
 This only makes